hrszpuk/hrszpuk.github.io/content/posts/welcome-to-my-blog.md

 ---
-title: "Log-Structured Merge Tree"
+title: "Building an interpreter"
-date: "2023-11-12"
+date: "2024-06-05"
-summary: "An LSM Tree overview and Java implementation."
-description: "An LSM Tree overview and Java implementation."
+summary: "An informal introduction to what this blog is about and why I am starting it."
+description: "An informal introduction to what this blog is about and why I am starting it."
 toc: true
 readTime: true
 autonumber: true
 math: true
-tags: ["database", "java"]
+tags: ["meta"]
-showTags: false
+showTags: true
 hideBackToTop: false
 ---

+## The Language

+## Interpreter structure

+## Creating the lexer and tokens

+## Parsing

+## Semantic